Num-Modeling-Planetary-Dynamics/project01_symplectic_integrator-kaustubanand/README.md

 - The energy error is unbounded and rising, however it is **an order of magnitude smaller** than the energy error in the previous code.
   - There may be an error in the calculation.
 The orbital elements show the correct growth over time.
+- The eccentricity of Pluto is flat, and does not vary much.
+  - There might be an issue in the variable vector updates.

 # =================================